awsdocs/aws-systems-manager-user-guide/doc_source/Explorer-setup-permissions.md

 }
 ```

 Here is an example that specifies a tag key of *Department* and a tag value of *Finance*\.
-With this policy, the user can only call the *GetOpsItem* API action to view OpsItems that were previously tagged with Key=Department and Value=Finance\.
+With this policy, the user can only call the *GetOpsItem* API operation to view OpsItems that were previously tagged with Key=Department and Value=Finance\.
 Users can't view any other OpsItems\.

 ```
 {